-Many spring gardens are dominated by pansies and blooming bulbs like tulips, but the English daisy (Bellis perennis) is another outstanding flower to bring early cheer to the landscape.
+Many spring gardens are dominated by pansies, daffodils, and tulips, but the English daisy (Bellis perennis) is another outstanding flower to bring early cheer to the landscape.
 Depending on your region, the English daisy may be seen as a welcome harbinger of spring or an invasive pest that takes over the lawn and garden.
-British gardeners and those in the Pacific Northwest may struggle to control the vigorous flowers, which thrive in mild conditions.
+British gardeners and those in the Pacific Northwest can struggle to control the vigorous flowers, which thrive in mild conditions.

-Container gardening is always an option to limit the plants, and they make charming potted companions for minor bulbs like grape hyacinths or Dutch iris.
-The unique red, white, and red rounded flowers with a yellow eye bloom in the spring to early summer and tend to be fast-growing.
-If growing from seed, plant them six to eight weeks before the last frost.
+Container gardening is always an option to control the plants, and they make charming potted companions for minor bulbs like grape hyacinths or Dutch iris.
+The unique red, white, and pink rounded flowers with a yellow eye bloom in the spring to early summer above a basal rosette of spoon-shape leaves and tend to be fast-growing.
+If growing them from seed, plant them indoors six to eight weeks before the last frost.

 |Botanical Name||Bellis perennis|

 |Plant Type||Herbaceous perennial, but a biennial in the southern US and an annual in the northern US|